-Recently there were found noncontextual hidden variable models describing quantum computation with magic states~\cite{Zurel_2020,Okay_2021,Zurel_2021,Raussendorf_2020}.
-These models use the notion of \emph{$\Lambda$-polytope} on $n$ qubits defined as follows:
+Recently, there were found noncontextual hidden variable models describing quantum computation with magic states~\cite{Zurel_2020,Okay_2021,Zurel_2021,Raussendorf_2020}.
+These models use the notion of \emph{$\Lambda$ polytope} on $n$ qubits defined as follows:

-It may be thought as a \emph{polar set} to a set of all stabilizer projections.
+It may be thought of as a \emph{polar set} to a set of all stabilizer projections.
 The polytope $\Lambda_n$ is a set of \emph{quasistates} that behaves ``well'' under Clifford unitaries and Pauli measurements.
 At the same time, the polytope $\Lambda_n$ contains all the states on $n$ qubits, including magic states.

-We can consider the representation $\eMap$ made of all the extremal point of this polytope.
-In this representation all the states, Clifford unitaries, and Pauli measurements are positive, so the Clifford+Magic circuits have zero negativity.
-At the same time, the structure of this representation for arbitrary $n$ is very complicated and the number $M$ is superexponential~\cite{Zurel_2023}.
+We can consider the representation $\eMap$ made of all the extreme points of this polytope.
+In this representation all the states, Clifford unitaries, and Pauli measurements are positive, so the Clifford+magic circuits have zero negativity.
+At the same time, the structure of this representation for arbitrary $n$ is very complicated, and the number $M$ is superexponential~\cite{Zurel_2023}.

 For a single qubit $n=1$ this representation contains $M=8$ quasistates:

 which are the vertices of a cube circumscribed around the Bloch sphere.